aliceisjustplaying/bladerunner-club/README.md

 mention or reply to an account with "bad bot" to vote that an account is a bot; or use "good bot".

-if you consistently identity bots accurately, you become a blade runner.
+if you consistently identify bots accurately, you become a blade runner.

 don't be a jaborni!